How to Retire Early | The Essentials of Early Retirement Planning

 Creating a Sustainable Retirement Income Strategy

-Next, you’ll want to create a diverse retirement income stream, such as dividend-paying stock, real estate investment trusts (REITs), and rental income.
+Next, you’ll want to create a diverse retirement income stream, using real estate investment trusts (REITs), rental income, and dividend stocks for retirement.
 You can then leverage tax-efficient withdrawal strategies, including drawing from non-qualified accounts before leaning on retirement accounts.
 As taxable income changes from year to year, it can be very helpful to have the ability to strategically withdraw from regular retirement accounts and Roth-type accounts in years when each makes the most sense.

 Some individuals may choose to use trusts to generate income while protecting assets.
 Charitable remainder trusts (CRTs), in particular, can combine income generation with long-term philanthropic goals.